MALLOREDDUS SAFFRON

-Malloreddus can be considered one of Sardinia's "national" dishes.
-Using the famous durum wheat from Campidano, the large plain that stretches along half the island.
-They are prepared by rolling a small piece of dough into a string shape, then flattening it, cutting the dough into small pieces and curling the two sides together to create a dumpling.
+Malloreddus can be considered one of the "national" Sardinian dishes.
+Using the famous durum wheat from Campidano, the large plain that extends along half the island.
+They are prepared by rolling a small piece of dough into the shape of a thread, then flattening it, cutting the dough into small pieces and curling the two sides together to create a dumpling.
 They are then rolled along the back of a special straw basket to give them their characteristic grooves.
-The grooves are made to capture the pasta sauce, which in Sardinian tradition is made with tomato, pork sausage and saffron.
+The grooves are made to capture the pasta sauce which in Sardinian tradition is made with tomato, pork sausage and saffron.

 DURUM WHEAT SEMOLINA